SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 **Photovoltaic Systems**

-The following Figure sketches the fractions of radiation arriving at a PV-module as well as further relevant parameters.
+The following figure sketches the fractions of radiation arriving at a PV-module as well as further relevant parameters.

 .. figure:: ../images/PV_Aufbau.png